-No one knows their children better than a parent and, if you pass away without a Last Will and Testament that includes instructions for your children’s care, the state decides who may take over the care for them.
-You can choose a guardian for your children in your Will and make sure they’re looked after by someone you love and trust.
+No one knows their children better than a parent.
+If you pass away without a Last Will and Testament that includes instructions for your children’s care, the state decides who may take over the care for them.
+You can choose a guardian for your minor children in your Will to make sure they are looked after by someone you trust.

-Whether it's a family heirloom, a classic Corvette, or your savings, you should decide who receives your belongings after you die.
-Without a Will, your assets and possessions are distributed according to your state’s laws and that might not meet your wishes and never include provisions for those not related to you, like close friends or mentors.
-Make sure your loved ones get the assets you want them to receive.
+Whether it's the family home, a family heirloom, a classic car, or your savings, making a Will lets you decide who receives your belongings after you die.
+Without a Will, your assets and possessions are distributed according to your state’s laws and that might not meet your wishes.
+For example, state laws never include provisions for those not related to you, like close friends or mentors.
+A Will can make sure your loved ones get the assets and other items you want them to receive.

-Wills don’t have to be just for friends, family, and loved ones.
-They can also be used for altruism.
+Wills do not have to be just for friends, family, and loved ones.
+They can also be used to make a gift to charity.
 Including a charity in your Will is a great way to give back and make sure your assets are used for a good cause.
 It is important, however, to talk with a lawyer about how you make donations in order to not put your heirs or family members in the situation where they must sell other assets to pay for the donation.

-Losing someone is incredibly hard, and the last thing any of us want to do is spend those hard times haggling with lawyers and family members.
+Losing someone is incredibly hard, and the last thing anyone wants to do is spend those emotional times haggling with lawyers, courts, and family members about money and stuff.
 Making a Will keeps your loved ones from having to deal with bureaucracy in a time of sadness.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.